cromelex/pages-garden/content/technology/self-hosting/backups.md

 publish: true
 title: Backup Strategy
 created: 2025-12-01
-modified: 2025-12-01
+modified: 2025-12-02
 tags:
   - self-hosting
 ---
 # My Backup Strategy

 ## The Cloud is just someone else's computer
 It is easy to think that once something is backed up to the cloud, it is safe.
 It is not.
-Not if you are a "free" customer, [and not even if you are a big corporate.](https://arstechnica.com/gadgets/2024/05/google-cloud-explains-how-it-accidentally-deleted-a-customer-account/)
+Not if you are a "free" customer, [and not even if you are a big corporate client.](https://arstechnica.com/gadgets/2024/05/google-cloud-explains-how-it-accidentally-deleted-a-customer-account/)

 That is why you should **always** have backups.